Sojiniiii/opaline-cipher/README.md

 This is a script that both encrypts and decrypts text through the medium of color, written entirely in Python.
 <br>
 <br>
-Prism Cipher is a lightweight, simple script that can encrypt any file into an image, and decrypt it back again.
+Opaline is a lightweight, simple script that can encrypt any file into an image, and decrypt it back again.
 You can also add as many keys as you need to the cipher in order to make it significantly more difficult to decode, and you can encrypt/decrypt images in any width and height.
 For example, here's the entire Bee Movie script (in .txt format), encrypted with Prism (no ciphers used).
 Feel free to use my program to decrypt it!
 <p> </p>
 <img src=https://github.com/user-attachments/assets/f2ca46ff-28ae-4651-8b3c-28ee4ff9d114>
 <br>